metal3d/katenary/README.md

 ```
 katenary.io/ignore               : ignore the container, it will not yied any object in the helm chart
+katenary.io/secret-vars          : secret variables to push on a secret file
 katenary.io/secret-envfiles      : set the given file names as a secret instead of configmap
 katenary.io/mapenv               : map environment variable to a template string (yaml style)
 katenary.io/ports                : set the ports to expose as a service (coma separated)